pcalouche/react-ui-lib/README.md

    - @rollup/plugin-babel
 1. Remove the babel plugin configuration in `rollup.js`
 1. Set `allowJs` to false in `tsconfig.json`.
+1. Name the library how you want to in `package.json`

 ## JavaScript Only Library Steps